Data gaps and opportunities

 Current opportunities to improve consumer-led and person-centred CKD data includes:

-• conducting regular health surveys that measure markers of CKD and other markers of chronic disease and nutrition status.
+- conducting regular health surveys that measure markers of CKD and other markers of chronic disease and nutrition status.
 This will allow population health trends in the Australian population to be better determined.
-The Australian Bureau of Statistics is undertaking a multi-year Intergenerational Health and Mental Health Study in 2020–2024, which will include a biomedical component (ABS 2022).

-• detailed information for priority population groups, including Aboriginal and Torres Strait Islander people, people from lower socio-economic areas, people with disability, and culturally and linguistically diverse populations.
-These groups may experience substantial disadvantages in relation to kidney health and in accessing health services.
+- detailed information for priority population groups, including First Nations people, people from lower socio-economic areas, people with disability, and culturally and linguistically diverse populations.
+These groups may experience substantial disadvantages in relation to kidney health and in accessing health services

-• data for smaller geographical areas to identify variations in health status and care by location.
-The AIHW has published several dynamic dashboards to show the distribution of the impact of CKD by geographic levels (AIHW 2021).
+- data for smaller geographical areas to identify variations in health status and care by location.
+The Australian Institute of Health and Welfare (AIHW) has published several dynamic dashboards to show the distribution of the impact of CKD by geographic levels (AIHW 2021).

 Data linkage and integration